This salmon nicoise salad makes a healthy and impressive meal that packs into an easy, satisfying lunch.

 If you’re wondering where I got the salmon from, it’s leftovers from a previous dinner of baked salmon, green beans, and potatoes.
 I do that a lot around here, especially in our family meal plans.
 Why start from scratch every day, when you can score two meals with one?

 Back to the salad, if salmon is a no-go for your family you can use canned tuna, an extra hard-boiled egg, or even grilled chicken strips.
-Although we are changing up the traditional salad nicoise, it’s concept is still the same; simple, fresh, and good for you.
+Although we are changing up the traditional salad nicoise, the concept is still the same; simple, fresh, and good for you.

 Best Nicoise Salad Dressing